jonnytpuppet/puppetlabs-tagmail/README.md

 ###Beginning with tagmail

-1. On the agent, make sure the [`pluginsync`](https://docs.puppetlabs.com/references/latest/configuration.html#pluginsync) and [`report`](https://docs.puppetlabs.com/references/latest/configuration.html#report) are enabled.
+1. On the agent, make sure the [`pluginsync`](https://docs.puppetlabs.com/references/latest/configuration.html#pluginsync) and [`report`](https://docs.puppetlabs.com/references/latest/configuration.html#report) settings are enabled.
 (These settings are normally enabled by default.)

         [agent]
         report = true